choubisanikhil/Dead-Skull-Readme/README.md

 : Coins

 * Specific Tasks >
 : Dark Beast Have To Bust All The Zombies And Bloody Skull With A Gun.
-The Gun Is Operate By The Enter Key And Target The Zombies With Arrow Keys.
+The Gun Is Operate By The Enter Key.
 Avoid All Rocks And Plants From Jump With The Space Key.
 Get More And More Coins From The Mayor Of The City.

 * Functions >

   | Function of Dark Beast >
   :: Dark Beast Have To Bust All The Zombies And Bloody Skull With A Gun.
-The Gun Is Operate By The Enter Key And Target The Zombies With Arrow Keys.
+The Gun Is Operate By The Enter Key.
 Avoid All Rocks And Plants From Jump With The Space Key.

   | Function Of Rocks And Plants >
   :: If Dark Beast Touch To Rocks And Plants.
 Then Game Get End.